 PROGRAM DESCRIPTION AWARD AMOUNTS DEADLINE DATE DISBURSEMENT Pell Grant Grant available to undergraduates that does not have to be repaid.
 It can be used for tuition, fees, books and living expenses.
-Based on EFC (\$0 - \$6,656) and enrollment for the semester.
+Based on SAI (-\$1500 - \$6655) or AGI/Poverty Guidelines, and enrollment for the semester.
 Maximum annual award is \$7,395.
-June 30, 2024 Refund checks are released beginning around the 7 th week in each semester and are based on balance remaining after tuition, fees, and book charges.
+Minimum annual award is \$740.
+June 30, 2025 Refund checks are released beginning around the 7 th week in each semester and are based on balance remaining after tuition, fees, and book charges.
 Also, amount is subject to enrolled hours at that point.
 Federal Supplemental Education Opportunity Grant (FSEOG) Campus-based grant awarded to undergraduates that does not have to be repaid.
 It can be used for same expenses as the Pell grant.
-Based on EFC for award year and enrollment.
+Based on SAI for award year and enrollment.
 Maximum annual award \$450.
 Must be enrolled in 6 credit hours or more.
 Same as Pell grant guidelines.
 Federal Work Study (FWS) See Federal Work Study in handbook regarding student employment options and procedures.
-Based on EFC and enrolled in 6 credit hours or more.
+Based on SAI and enrolled in 6 credit hours or more.
 Paid every two weeks in conjunction with the regular college payroll.
 Illinois Student Assistance Commission Monetary Award Program Illinois state grant available to undergraduate students that does not have to be repaid.
 Is used for tuition and fees, excluding course fees at JJC.
-Based on EFC, state calculation and Illinois residency.
+Based on SAI, state calculation and Illinois residency.
 Award amounts - to be determined (up to 15 credit hours at JJC).
 Students are encouraged to complete their FAFSA or Alternative Application for Illinois Financial Aid as early as possible each year to be considered for the state grant.
 Funds are directly credited to student's account for tuition and applicable fees.